How to Prove Negligence in a Car Accident

 Since the drivers are required to exercise reasonable care, in order to prove negligence, there must breach of such duty.
 The plaintiff must prove that the defendant was negligent and did not drive safely, such as when the defendant breached the traffic laws.

-There must be relation between the defendant’s negligence or breach of duty and the accident or injury.
+There must be a relation between the defendant’s negligence or breach of duty and the accident or injury.
 Cause and effect must be established.
-The plaintiff must prove that it is indeed the defendant’s negligence which led to or caused the injury or damage.
+The plaintiff must prove that it is indeed the defendant’s negligence that led to or caused the injury or damage.

 Damages